Becoming a Planner

 Undergraduate:

-City Planning and Environmental Policy (BSc) (IPI accredited- it is important to note that the BSc in City Planning & Environmental Policy is only accredited when completed in conjunction with MRUP accelerated.)
+City Planning and Environmental Policy (BSc) (IPI accredited- it is important to note that the BSc in City Planning & Environmental Policy is only accredited when completed in conjunction with MRUP accelerated.
+This course is also partially RTPI accredited.)

 Postgraduate: